 This is a three (3) credit-hour course.
-Plan to spend at least three hours on course content or seat time (direct instruction) and six hours on homework weekly (16-week course).
-Accelerated courses will require additional time per week.
-Since this is an 8-week course, you can expect to spend double the time on this class as you would in a 16-week class.
+For a 16-week course, plan to spend at least three hours on course content or seat time (direct instruction) and six hours on homework weekly.
+Accelerated courses require additional time per week.
+Since this is a 5-week course, you can expect to spend 10 hours on course content and 20 hours on homework each week.